 By supporting the careers of future cardinals and popes—often relatives—they molded the political environment of the Catholic Church.

-Their banking empire funded major Church projects, including the building of St. Peter’s Basilica.
+Their banking empire funded major Church projects, including building St. Peter’s Basilica.

 With Pope Leo X and Clement VII, Medici ideals influenced Vatican art, education, and religious policy.